lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 propaganda.
 In authoritarian regimes, people are conditioned to believe in a singular truth dictated by the state.
 Any information that contradicts this truth is labeled as lies, misinformation or enemy propaganda.
-Those who doubt or question are accused of betrayal or brainwashing.
-The more they try to disprove the belief, the more they are perceived as "proof" of the system’s correctness—an unbreakable loop.
+Those who doubt or question are accused of brainwashing, betrayal or treason.
+The more they resist the state, the more their resistance is used as "proof" that they are ultimately just an enemy of the state placing the system above any doubt or questions—an unbreakable loop.

-Or perhaps this: the karmic mind-trap appears when a culture teaches that that rulers have a divine right to rule or that obedience to authority ensures a better reincarnation or a better afterlife.
+Or perhaps this: the karmic mind-trap appears when a culture teaches that rulers have a divine right to rule or that obedience to authority ensures a better reincarnation or a better afterlife.
 In this framing, questioning authority becomes spiritually dangerous.
 Those in power are seen as "meant to be" in power, and thus all dissent is automatically heretical.
-The trap closes when people accept injustice and suffering as an unquestionable divine will rather than something to be challenged, healed and transformed.
+The trap closes when people accept injustice and suffering as the unquestionable will of the divine rather than something to be challenged, healed and transformed.

 Or perhaps even this: the cultural mind-trap of "us vs. them"—the belief that one's group, ideology, nation, or identity is inherently righteous or superior,